CloudFred1010/Secure-Investigations-Platform-/docs/runbooks/incident.md

+# Incident Runbook
-# Incident Runbook\n\nSteps to follow during an incident.
+Placeholder for steps to follow during incidents.